davidtstafford/sql-cubed/blog/2019-06-01-Golang-and-databases-Part2/index.md

 I will cover converting the previous code into a simple http endpoint that executes and returns the output.

-> The is not the final solution but a journey towards it and I will continue with each post
+> This is not the final solution but a journey towards it and I will continue with each post.

 ### Code changes